markatwork1/Firstdrafts/Uniswap Weekly Update 5-11-21.md

 ## Forum Summary

-- Last week, Airbayer from Bankless, Miller from the DeFi Education Fund, and Ben from Ethelo had a chance to speak to the Uniswap community

-- Moving DeFi Education Fund’s assets to an on-chain custodial wallet to bolster security proposal was rejected
+- Mention anyone who spoke in the Community Call

 - Ethelo usability is an ongoing discussion

 - Discussing including BED Index as a governance token is an ongoing

-- Unicode Hackathon kicked off Friday October 29th, 2021

-- **In New Discussions:** Uniswap should add a 1bps fee tier with 1 tick spacing.
-This change is straightforward from a technical perspective and would help Uniswap compete in stablecoin <> stablecoin pairs, where the majority of the market share is taken by Curve and DODO

--

-- Next Uniswap Community Call is November 3rd
+- Unicode Hackathon is ongoing and will go through November 10th

+- Moving DeFi Education Fund’s assets to an on-chain custodial wallet to bolster security proposal was rejected

 Give a quick rundown of what's happened in the DAOs governance forum and provide links to join the discussion.